 The program is overseen by a committee that includes Assoc.
 Dean Angie Baker, Career Planning Director Rebekah Verona, Professor Donald Joseph, and two SBA student representatives.

 Record your attendance at a Professional Development Program on the Professional Development Certificate Program course webpage.

-Application for Professional Development Certificate Program Approval for Student Organizations that want to apply to have their career-related program qualify to be designated as a Professional Development Certificate Program, which includes a small program grant (a word version of this document can be found in your Symplicity account under Documents: Document Library).
+The Professional Development Certification Application for Student Organizations that want to apply to have their career-related program qualify to be designated as a Professional Development Certificate Program, which includes a small program grant (a word version of this document can be found in your Symplicity account under Documents: Document Library).